Are you thinking about becoming an occupational therapist (OT)? Learn more about how occupational therapy may be right for you.

-When asked what drew her to work as an occupational therapist, she said that working with all ages of people was a high priority for her.
+When asked what drew her to work as an occupational therapist, Dr. Bath-Scheel said that working with all ages of people was a high priority for her.
 Occupational therapists get to serve clients in an especially meaningful way.
 OTs sometimes see clients on some of their worst days.
-Working with clients to get back to work and overcome the obstacles preventing that.
+Therefore, it’s important to be a patient-centered OT.

 As the program director, Dr. Bath-Scheel said that working with students is the best part.
-She loves watching students grow more confident as they continue to grow more competent in the course material.
+Particularly, she loves watching students grow more confident as they continue to grow more competent in the course material.
 “Our program creates leaders, and our students become comfortable [leading.]”

 - The Blended format is designed for applicants who already hold a bachelor’s degree.

 - The Transitional format is designed for Certified Occupational Therapy Assistants (COTAs) with at least one year of experience and an associate’s degree from a regionally accredited institution.

 Our curriculum is designed to give students the opportunity to experience various client problems throughout the courses.
 From pediatrics to gerontology, students experience a wide range of client ages.

 Occupational therapists work in a variety of settings, and our fieldwork opportunities reflect that as well.
 School systems, factories, acute care facilities, and community wellness are some examples of places where students will either have fieldwork, client evaluation, or consultation experiences.
 In fact, our students begin working with clients right away in their first semester in the program.

 - Concordia University’s OT graduates have a 97% pass rate on the NBCOT exam